Athletics at the 1908 Summer Olympics – Men's marathon: Course

 At a meeting of the International Olympic Committee in The Hague in May 1907 it was agreed with the British Olympic Association that the 1908 Olympics would include a marathon of about 25 miles or 40 kilometres.

 The British Olympic Council handed responsibility for organising the Marathon to the Amateur Athletic Association, but they had no experience at organising a road race of such a length.
-In late 1907, an offer was made by Jack Andrew, honorary secretary of the Polytechnic Harriers, to take over the task.
+In late 1907, an offer was made by Jack M Andrew, honorary secretary of the Polytechnic Harriers, to take over the task.
 This was accepted in February 1908, though already, in November 1907, a route of "about 25 to 26 miles in distance" had been published in the newspapers, starting at Windsor Castle and finishing at the Olympic Stadium, the White City Stadium in Shepherd's Bush in London.

 The Polytechnic Harriers were also tasked with organising a Marathon Trial Race, to be run along most of the Olympic Marathon route.
 By April 1908, a revised map of the course of the Trial Race was published, also showing the intended course of the Olympic Marathon.
 It had by this time been decided to fix the Olympic Marathon distance at "about 26 miles" to the stadium, plus a lap of the track (1,760 ft), using the Royal Entrance as the marathon tunnel, and finishing at the normal stadium finishing-line in front of the Royal Box.
 The April 1908 map shows the intended finish, though the White City stadium was not yet complete at that time.

 The full Olympic route was thus from Windsor, via Eton, Slough, Langley, Uxbridge, Ickenham, Ruislip, Harrow, Sudbury, Wembley, Willesden, and Wormwood Scrubs, to White City Stadium.

 For the official Trial Marathon on 25 April 1908, the start was 700 yards from Queen Victoria's statue in Windsor on ‘The Long Walk’ – a magnificent avenue leading up to Windsor Castle in the grounds of Windsor Great Park.
 The Trial Marathon would finish about four miles short of the full distance, in Wembley.

 Since the start of planning it had been hoped that for the Olympic Marathon itself the start would be on the East Lawn near the private East Terrace of Windsor Castle, with the permission of King Edward VII, so that the public would not interfere with the start.
 This permission was granted.